-It’s true that using mordants takes a little time (and usually is an extra step).
-However, the process is not hard at all once you know the proper steps, and the extra time is well worth the better results.
+Using mordants takes a little time (usually an extra step).
+However, the process is not hard once you know the proper steps, and the extra time is well worth the better results.

 Using More Mordant Yields Better Results

-This myth is definitely false.
+This myth is false.
 You will not achieve better color by using more mordant.
-Instead, you will destroy your fabric because too much mordant will weaken your fabric, causing it to be brittle.
+Instead, you will destroy your fabric because too much mordant will weaken it, causing it to be brittle.

 Vinegar is a Mordant

 Certain dyes and fibers work best in an acidic environment.
-Vinegar, like acetic acid, is a pH modifier that’s used to help open up certain fibers to prepare them for mordanting and dyeing.
+Vinegar, like acetic acid, is a pH modifier used to help open up certain fibers and prepare them for mordanting and dyeing.

-This myth probably stems from the fact that vinegar can help “fix” or set the dye once your fiber has already been dyed but, it’s not a mordant in the truest sense of the word.
+This myth probably stems from the fact that vinegar can help “fix” or set the dye once your fiber has already been dyed, but it’s not a mordant in the truest sense.

-Additionally, natural dyers will also use vinegar and ammonia to change the color of pH reactive dyes.
-Acid makes some dyes pinker while alkali makes them bluer.
+Additionally, natural dyers will use vinegar and ammonia to change the color of pH-reactive dyes.
+Acid makes some dyes pinker, while alkali makes them bluer.

 Mordants for Natural Dyes